1fan/zendesk-data-searcher/README.md

     * key: field value
     * value: List of Integer represents the indexes of json that this value occurs.

-For instance, When we read a JSON user1,
+For instance, when we read a JSON user1:

 ```
 {